Pylons/pyramid/docs/narr/views.rst

 automatically inserted into the set of keyword arguments passed to the template as the ``view`` keyword.
 If the view callable was a class, the ``view`` keyword will be an instance of that class.
-Also inserted into the keywords passed to the template are ``template_name`` (the name of the template, which may be a full path or a package-relative name, typically the full string used in the ``renderer`` atttribute of the directive), ``context`` (the context of the view used to render the template), and ``request`` (the request passed to the view used to
+Also inserted into the keywords passed to the template are ``renderer_name`` (the name of the renderer, which may be a full path or a package-relative name, typically the full string used in the ``renderer`` atttribute of the directive), ``context`` (the context of the view used to render the template), and ``request`` (the request passed to the view used to